brianedwards00/Internship-Code/README.md

 ### Duration of Project
 The Note Menu was a semester long project where we created/edited our code every milestone into the final product.
 The Analyzer Menu was a 2 week assignment.
-Combing the two programs took about 10 more hours.
+Combing/Fixing the two programs took about 10 more hours.

 ---